 Where Did The Idiom ‘Burst Your Bubble’ Come From?

-Sooner or later, though, that bubble will crash into something.
-It might be a wall, the ground, or someone else’s finger.
-Whatever way it happens, the fun is brought to an end when that bubble pops.
-The person who blew it might feel a bit disappointed.
+Sooner or later, though, that big bubble you’re trying to keep afloat will crash into something.
+Be it the ground, a wall, or someone’s finger, that bubble’s gonna pop one way or another.
+And when it does, the fun is brought to an immediate end.
 “Aw, I had it floating for so long!”
+Some disappointment is felt.

-This is similar to someone having a good time, but their happy moment is brought to an abrupt end after receiving some disappointing news.
-For instance, someone’s excited to see a new movie, but they learn that all the tickets have been sold out at the theater, so their excitement quickly turns to disappointment.
-“Aw, what do you mean the movie is all sold out?”
+This concept is thus applied to other situations where our happy moments are brought to an abrupt end.
+For example, imagine someone is really excited to see a new movie, but they learn that the tickets are sold out.
+Their excitement quickly turns to disappointment.
+“Aw, I really wanted to see it tonight.”
 It’s as if their bubble was burst.

-- Timothy, I hate to burst your bubble, but I won’t be able to pay you back that $50 I owe you until later this month.
+- I hate to burst your bubble, Tim, but I won’t be able to pay you back that $50 I owe you until later this month.

 Note: The origin of many idioms are unknown.
 Usually in cases like this, a theory will be listed on the page.
 Or there will be some old quote of the the expression.
-The purpose of the quote is to give you an idea on how far back in history the expression goes.
+The purpose of these quotes is to give you an idea on how far back in history the expression goes.